ivangfr/okta-springboot-react/README.md

 - Open a browser and access http://localhost:3000

-- Click on `Login` in the navigation bar
+- Click `Login` in the navigation bar

 - The Okta login page will appear.
-Enter the username & password of the person added at the step [`Configuring Okta > Adding people`](#adding-people) and click on `Sign In`.
+Enter the username & password of the person added at the step [`Configuring Okta > Add people`](#add-people) and click `Sign In`.

 - Done!

-> **Note:** If you are using the person `ivan.customer@jobs.com`, you will not be able to create/update/delete a job because it doesn't have the required role for it.
+> **Note:** If you are using the person `luigi.bros@jobs.com`, you will not be able to create/update/delete a job because it doesn't have the required role for it.

 ## Getting Access Token

 In order to use just the `jobs-api` endpoints, you must have an access token.
 Below are the steps to get it.

 - In a terminal, create the following environment variables.
-Their values were obtained while configuring Okta.
-See [`Configuring Okta > Add an OpenID Connect Client`](#add-an-openid-connect-client) section.
+Those values were obtained while (adding Application)[#add-application]
   ```
   OKTA_DOMAIN=...
   OKTA_CLIENT_ID=...